Quickly fix your “MacBook keyboard not working” issue

 4. Click on Modifier Keys and select the Apple Internal Keyboard.

-4. Disable Slow and Sticky Keys
+4. Turn off Slow Keys and Sticky Keys

 Sticky Keys are a helpful feature that lets a user set modifier keys that don't have to be held to use, while Slow Keys change the amount of time between pressing and registering a key.
 If these features aren't useful to you, having them switched on may pose issues.
 To check your Slow and Sticky Keys settings: